gu-tig169/grupp8/README.md

 This is a third year school project by six students studying at Gothenburg University in Sweden.

 ## Code structure
+We have chosed to not break out all widgets in their own .dart files but instead only the more complex ones.
+Such as our custom sliver appbar and loader indicators.
+Our reason to this decision is because we have a lot of small widgets such as text fields and buttons that only are used in their own view.

 ### Top level
     .